-With Colorado’s Safer at Home order effective April 27, the Governor states that we must continue to practice social distancing and implement precautionary other measures.
-This includes limiting social interactions, taking extra precautions for vulnerable individuals and wearing face coverings while in public.
+With Colorado’s Safer at Home and in the Vast, Great Outdoors order effective June 1, the Governor states that we must continue to practice social distancing and implement precautionary other measures.
+This includes staying home or spending time outdoors, limiting social interactions, taking extra precautions for vulnerable individuals and wearing face coverings while in public.

 In addition, we recommend that families: